-The Greek word “apnea” literally means “without breath.”
+The Greek word “apnea” means “without breath.”
 Sleep apnea happens when your tongue and throat relax too much, blocking your air canal.
-A surprising, 1 in 20 men suffer from sleep apnea, and complications may include high blood pressure, heart disease, stroke and erectile dysfunction (gulp!).
+A surprising 1-in-20 men suffer from sleep apnea, and complications may include high blood pressure, heart disease, stroke and erectile dysfunction (gulp!).

 Causes and symptoms: